rgrinberg/entity-res-challenge/README.md

 The general approach that I used to tackle this challenge is called a Vector Space Search Engine.
-I first learned about this technique as a method for breaking image captchas and since then I've always found it to be neat, easy to implement, and nicely configurable.
+I first learned about this technique as a method for breaking image captchas and since then I've always found it to be neat, easy to implement, and has enough parameters to tweak.

 Strategy
 ---------